primalmotion/netboard/README.md

-# NetBoard
+# Netboard

-NetBoard is a client/server application that allows to share your clipboard between different devices.
+Netboard is a client/server application that allows to share your clipboard between different devices.
 It works by deploying a server, then running client on your devices to sync the clipboard.